-The Literary Review of the New York Evening Post, Dec 15, pays the following high tribute to a new book on radio by John V. L. Hogan, 307 Burns Street:

-"The Outline of Radio," by John V. L. Hogan.
-Little, Brown
+The Literary Review of the New York Evening Post, Dec.
+15, pays the following high tribute to a new book on radio by John V. L. Hogan, 307 Burns Street: "The Outline of Radio," by John V. L. Hogan.
+Little, Brown.

-1923. \$2.
-Mr. Hogan is well known as an engineer and inventor in the radio field, and has a marked ability to write clearly directly.
-In fact, it is doubtful if Mr. Hogan is excelled in art of conveying simply correct information about radio.
-The present volume is not a primer on how to construct a set, is a discussion of the principles of radio transmission.
-It designed for the person who, having become interested in radio wants to know the physical laws governing it; to master it as a science.
+Mr. Hogan is well known as an engineer and inventor in the radio field, and has a marked ability to write clearly and directly.
+In fact, it is doubtful if Mr. Hogan is excelled in the art of conveying simply correct information about radio.
+The present volume is not a primer on how to construct a set, but is a discussion of the principles of radio transmission.
+It is designed for the person who, having become interested in radio, wants to know the physical laws governing it; to master it as a science.
 It is refreshing after the mass of loosely written articles and books on this subject to come upon a discussion so satisfying as Mr. Hogan's.
-A glossary of radio terms and a bibliography of recommended books are added.
+A glossary of radio terms and a hislingraphy of recommended books are added a bibliography of recommended books are added.